US Concerned Over Possible Tech Transfer Between Russia, North Korea

 0:00

-Bonnie Jenkins, under secretary of state for arms control and international security affairs, was speaking on the side of the Global Forum to Prevent Radiological and Nuclear Terrorism in Romania, where she’s leading the U.S. delegation.
+Bonnie Jenkins, under secretary of state for arms control and international security affairs, addressed the issue on the side of the Global Forum to Prevent Radiological and Nuclear Terrorism in Romania, where she’s leading the U.S. delegation.

 Jenkins told Reuters that the United States doesn’t have definitive information on what nuclear technology may be transferred from Russia to North Korea, but it does have “an overall concern about the developing relationship between the two countries.”

-“Not only because of what technology could be being transferred, but also just the growing relationship and the fact that the DPRK is assisting Russia,” she said, referring to North Korea by the acronym of its official name.
+“Not only because of what technology could be being transferred, but also just the growing relationship and the fact that the DPRK [Democratic People’s Republic of Korea] is assisting Russia,” she said, referring to North Korea by the acronym of its official name.

-On Tuesday, State Department spokesperson Vedant Patel confirmed that North Korea had deployed more than 10,000 soldiers to east Russia, most of whom had begun fighting against Ukrainian troops along with Russian forces in Russia’s western Kursk region.
+On Nov.
+12, State Department spokesperson Vedant Patel confirmed that North Korea had deployed more than 10,000 soldiers to east Russia, most of whom had begun fighting against Ukrainian troops alongside Russian forces in Russia’s western Kursk region.

-The Pentagon has said it couldn’t corroborate reports that North Koreans were fighting in Ukraine.
+The Pentagon has stated that it couldn’t corroborate reports that North Koreans were fighting in Ukraine.

-Jenkins’s remarks echoed those of U.S. Secretary of State Antony Blinken and NATO Secretary-General Mark Rutte.
+Jenkins’s remarks echoed those of Secretary of State Antony Blinken and NATO Secretary-General Mark Rutte.

 Speaking from NATO headquarters in Brussels on the same day, Blinken and Rutte both highlighted concerns that Russia may be paying North Korea with missile and nuclear technology.